dstergiou/deltasec/content/services/igaming.md

 We realize that the iGaming world has rigorous certifications that can only be undertaken by authorized and (somtimes) pre-approved testing agencies (labs).
 If this is what you are looking for, we can't help you - not today at least.

-But if you are looking for someone to help you prepare your organization before applying for a gaming licence, or you are looking for someone to help you set up your management system in a way taht the testing agencies will find suitable, then look no further.
+But if you are looking for someone to help you prepare your organization before applying for a gaming licence, or you are looking for someone to help you set up your management system in a way that the testing agencies will find suitable, then look no further.

 We have extensive experience working with the following jurisdictions when it comes to Information Securiy regulatory requirements: